 Malta is also a country deeply involved in the adoption and use of blockchain technology.
 The government planned to turn the country into a “blockchain island” and they did so: according to the Times of Malta, since 2017, when the government first announced the creation of a “blockchain island”, about €60 billion in cryptocurrency and other virtual assets have passed through the country.

-One of the projects implemented by the government, the Ministry for Education and Employment (MEDE), to be exact, was the adoption of the Blockcerts platform, which helps to manage academic records.
+One of the projects implemented by the government, the Ministry for Education and Employment (MEDE), to be exact, was the adoption of the Blockcerts platform.

 Using Blockcerts, educational institutions can create, issue, and verify diplomas, certificates, and other academic documents belonging to Maltese citizens.
 Those citizens, in their turn, will have control over the sharing of their academic credentials.